Carbon Nanotube

 Carbon Nanotube molecule, with a much smaller magcarbon nanotube alongside for comparison.

-Elongated fullerene carbon molecule of a tubular configuration, nanotubes are cylinders of graphite one atom thick that are 10 times stronger than steel and a fraction of the weight.
-The self-reparing variant Polyfullene is particularly useful.
+Elongated fullerene carbon molecule in a tubular configuration.
+Nanotubes are cylinders arranged from a single layer of carbon atoms.
+They are are 10 times stronger than, and have a fraction of the weight of, steel.
+The self-repairing variant Polyfullene is particularly useful.

 Other uses for nanotubes include spacecraft construction, beanstalk cables and other forms of space tether, and as reinforcement in rotation space habitats such as Bishop Rings and McKendree Cylinders.
 Because of their many useful properties, and the relative ease of construction, nanotubes are still manufactured in bulk, even in relative primitive polities and societies.